March for Our Lives: Midwest

 In Illinois, demonstrations were held in Chicago, Glen Ellyn, Springfield, Vernon Hills, and Downers Grove.

 In Indiana, a march was planned in Indianapolis.

 In Iowa, marches were planned in Des Moines, Iowa City Davenport, and in Cedar Rapids.

 In Michigan, marches occurred in Detroit, Grand Rapids, Lansing, among many statewide.

 In Minnesota, 20,000 people attended a march in Saint Paul Other marches were held in Rochester, Grand Marais, Duluth, Aitkin, Karlstad, Ely, Brainerd, Starbuck, Sartell, North Branch, Willmar, Mankato.

 In Missouri, marches took place in Kansas City, O'Fallon, Springfield and St. Louis.
-The St. Louis march was scheduled to begin at 10:00am at Union Station and culminate at the Gateway Arch.
-Initial estimates anticipate 10,000 attendees.
+The St. Louis march was scheduled to begin at 10:00 am at Union Station and culminate at the Gateway Arch.
+Initial estimates anticipated 10,000 attendees.
 The Kansas City rally held at Theis (Volker) Park, just south of the Nelson-Atkins Art Gallery, drew 6,000 participants.
 The KC March was organized by students from area-wide high schools, who set up a Facebook page chronicling the event.
 Twenty-one Kansas and Missouri organizations hosted the event.
 The rally culminated in a march through the nearby Country Club Plaza upscale shopping district.
 Organizers partnered with the Poor People's Campaign to promote their Faith Assembly at Community Christian Church—planned by Kansas and Missouri organizers together.

 In North Dakota, marches took place in Fargo, Bismarck and Minot.

 In Ohio there was a rally in Cleveland in Public Square followed by a march through the streets of downtown.
 In Cincinnati a rally took place at City Hall, which followed a performance with seventeen flutes made from shotgun barrels, as a memorial to the victims of the Parkland shooting.
 Another march occurred in Columbus at the Ohio Statehouse, and other rallies took place in Athens and Dayton, each drawing hundreds of protesters.

 In South Dakota, hundreds attended a march in Sioux Falls.
 Sister marches were held in Rapid City and Vermillion.

 In Wisconsin, marches were planned in Green Bay, La Crosse, Madison, Appleton and Milwaukee.

 In Kansas, demonstrations were planned in Wichita, Topeka, Lawrence, and Kansas City's Theis Park.
 Police estimated 5,000 to 6,000 participants in Kansas City's event.